Marti113/marti113.github.io/resume.md

 CCSF | Teaching Assistant CS 110 Intro to Programming (Aug 2019 – May 2020)
 Download, run, debug, and grade student assignments.
 Hold office hours for tutoring

-*A complete history on non-technical experience available on request*
+*A complete history of non-technical experience available on request*

 ## Projects
 Weather Bot